jasonknight/sapphire/README.md

 Sapphire should have a strict and enforced coding standard, a linter, a compiler, and a deployer, without having to go to any other tool to accomplish these tasks.

+If a comment block is not provided at procedure definition, then the System will ask questions and automatically generate the comment block for you.
+It will automatically fill out the arguments field, and allow you to edit it, as well as the returns field if that information is specified.

+### Purely Functional Programming

+Object Orientation is a WAY of programming, it is not BUILT IN, that's completely idiotic.
+Almost any programming language will allow you to produce an "Object" oriented program, including C. What most people mean when they say Object Oriented language is that it has Object Oriented Syntactic Sugar (The .
+Operator) and/or that it includes inheritance of some kind or another.

+Sapphire handles this simply, "Objects" are Hash Tables, if you want them to inherit some functions from another "Object", copy :)

 ## The Compiler

 The compiler aspect is supposed to generate assembly code which can then be translated to byte code and linked.
 My hope is that it will support linking to existing C Libraries.

+## Typing

+Right now this particular part of the system is a bit up in the air.
+The main idea at this point is to allow, and even encourage Type Hints (Which are enforced) otherwise during compilation a version of the procedure would be created for all possible types (leading to huge code).
+An example would be:

+	(procedure my-proc ( number:a number:b ) returns (number) do {
+		(+ a b)
+	})